lino-framework/book/docs/about/overview.rst

 General framework repositories
 ==============================

-- The :mod:`lino` package contains the core of the framework and includes the :doc:`/specs/modlib`.
+- The :mod:`lino` package contains the core of the framework and includes the :doc:`/specs/modlib`, a :term:`plugin library` with basic features like system users, notifications, comments, printing and others.
+These features are included in most real-world Lino applications.

+- The :mod:`lino_xl` package contains the :ref:`xl`,
+  a collection of plugins used by many Lino applications.

 - The :mod:`getlino` package contains the Lino installer.

-- The :mod:`lino_xl` package contains the :ref:`xl`.

-- The :mod:`lino_book` package contains the source code of what you are reading right now, a collection of demo projects and examples (:mod:`lino_book.projects`), and the big test suite for the whole Lino framework.
+- The :mod:`lino_book` package contains the source code of what you are reading right now, *plus* a collection of **demo projects and examples** (see :mod:`lino_book.projects`), *plus* the big test suite for the Lino framework.

 Lino applications